June 11, 2019

 After a lot of research and consideration, I decided to apply for the Master of Arts in Writing program at Rowan University for the fall 2019 semester.
 I have always dreamed of becoming a professionally-published author and poet, maybe even become a screenwriter for a television sitcom or movie someday.
 I believe getting my master’s degree will help me achieve (at least one of) these goals and push me in the right direction.
 I cannot wait to start this new chapter in my college career!

 And that, ladies and gentlemen, is where I am at now in my life; I have been living my life one day at a time.
 Every day, I am always trying to figure out my path: where I want to go, what I want to do.
-I would thank my family and friends for their support and my past for the experiences that brought me to where I am today.
+I thank my family and friends for their support and my past for the experiences that brought me to where I am today.
 Thank you all.